wkentaro/labelme/README.md

-This is a intelligent barcode annotation tool forked from labelme.
+This is an intelligent barcode annotation tool forked from labelme.

 Run: